Most probable path of an active Brownian particle: Onsager--Machlup variational principle

-The OM variational principle states that a transition path minimizing the OM integral is realized with the highest probability.
-In other words, the most probable path can be obtained by requiring the OM integral's first variation to vanish and the second variation to be positive, i.e., $\delta O=0$ and $\delta^2O>0$.
-Taking the first variation of Eq.~(\ref{OMint}) with respect to $x(t), y(t), \theta(t)$ yields the following extremum conditions for the most probable path:
+The OM variational principle states that the transition path minimizing the OM integral has the highest probability.
+Conversely, the most probable path can be obtained by requiring a positive disappearance of the first and second variations of the OM integral (i.e., $\delta O=0$ and $\delta^2O>0$, respectively).
+Considering the first variation of Eq.~(\ref{OMint}) concerning $x(t)$, $y(t)$, and $\theta(t)$ yields the following extremum conditions for the most probable path:

-Detailed derivations of the above equations may be found in App.~\ref{App:DerEq}.
-Further, the positive second variation, $\delta^2O>0$, is also required for the minimum OM integral, $O[\mathbf x(t)]$.
-We can confirm that the Legendre conditions~\cite{CourantBook}, which is a necessary condition for $\delta^2O>0$, always hold when the diffusion matrix, $D_{\alpha\beta}$, is positive definite as assumed in the previous section.
-Precisely, $\delta O=0$ and $\delta^2O>0$ are the only conditions for the \textit{local} minimum path.
-To find the \textit{global} minimum path from the multiple local minimum paths, we must further compare the OM integral of each solution to the extremum conditions.
+The detailed derivations of the abovementioned equations are obtained in the Appendix~\ref{App:DerEq}.
+The positive second variation, $\delta^2O>0$, is also required for the minimum OM integral, $O[\mathbf x(t)]$.
+We can confirm that the Legendre conditions~\cite{CourantBook}, which are a necessary condition for $\delta^2O>0$, always hold with a positive definite diffusion matrix, $D_{\alpha\beta}$, as assumed in the previous section.
+Specifically, $\delta O=0$ and $\delta^2O>0$ are the only conditions for the \textit{local} minimum path.
+Hence, we will further compare the OM integral of each solution to the extremum conditions to determine the \textit{global} minimum path from multiple local minimum paths.